Last Updated: October 18, 2020

 Passively: When our systems automatically collect information about browsers, devices, and certain activity within the Service.
-For example, when Users access games that employ Unity Analytics, our systems (with assistance from the Developers who want our help to analyze the use of their games) may automatically collect a variety of information from User devices and/or User game activity, including device name, device characteristics, and unique identifiers (e.g., Apple IDFA and Google Android Ad ID).
+For example, when Users access games that employ Unity Analytics, or deltaDNA, our systems (with assistance from the Developers who want our help to analyze the use of their games) may automatically collect a variety of information from User devices and/or User game activity, including device name, device characteristics, and unique identifiers (e.g., Apple IDFA and Google Android Ad ID).

 3. Information We Collect (Depending on the Product or Service)